tkobayas/jbpm6example/rewards-basic/README.md

 ### This example is written by Jiri Svitak.
 Thank you!

-### I copied this example from his 'jbpm5example' fork to my new repository 'jbpm6example' just for my convenience.

 This is a basic jBPM6 web application, which aims to provide an example usage of:
 - Human Task
 - Persistence